DDexxeDD/pcg-base/README.md

 # PCG Random Number Generation, 32 and 64bit 2 file C Edition

 This code is similar to the [minimal c implementation](https://github.com/imneme/pcg-c-basic), however it also includes basic 64bit and entropy functionality from the full implementation.
-Mostly this is a convenience library that condences the basic entropy, 32bit, 64bit, and 32x2 64bit functionality from the canonical implementation in to 2 files.
+Mostly this is a convenience library that condenses the basic entropy, 32bit, 64bit, and 32x2 64bit functionality from the canonical implementation in to 2 files.

 For more information about PCG random number generation, check the [PCG-Random website](http://www.pcg-random.org).